The Football League Show: Interactive

 There was also an interactive email segment where fans expressed their points of view.
 These emails were read out by one of the BBC's sports news presenters, mainly Jacqui Oatley or Lizzie Greenwood-Hughes.
 This feature was dropped from the start of the 2011–12 football season.

 Other programmes

-The BBC's rights deal with the Football League also included the Football League Cup, where the programme was rebranded as The Football League Cup Show.
+The BBC's rights deal with the Football League also included the Football League Cup, where the programme was rebranded as The League Cup Show.
 Highlights of the Football League Trophy final were also shown on the BBC, where the show was simply branded as the Football League Trophy Final.
 Rather than being broadcast live from a studio, it was recorded pitchside from Wembley Stadium, the venue of the final.
 Highlights from the earlier rounds were available on the BBC Sport website up until the 2011–12 season.

 A regional spin-off programme, Late Kick Off, launched on Monday 18 January 2010, broadcasting weekly from January until the end of the season.